-Avoid open vented heating systems and underfloor heating systems with plastic pipes which are permeable to oxygen.
+Do not use open vented heating systems.
+Use oxygen diffusion-proof pipes in underfloor heating systems with plastic pipework.

 In underfloor heating systems with plastic pipes that are permeable to oxygen and in open vented heating systems, oxygen diffusion may lead to corrosion on the steel components of the heating system (e.g. on the indirect coil of the DHW cylinder, on buffer cylinders, steel radiators or steel pipes).